BEP 303 – Business Trip 6: Discussing Strategic Change

 YouTube video

-In today’s 925 English lesson, we’re going to learn how to talk about things you don’t like.
+In today’s 925 English lesson, we’re going to learn how to talk about your ideas in English.

 925 English is a new business English course for beginners.
 925 English lessons focus on English expressions that you can use in work and business.
 Each 925 English lesson features English phrases you can use in different situations and advice on why and how we use them in Business English.